Have Questions?

 Drug and Alcohol Treatment Servs Inc is 8.3 miles from Waverly, Pennsylvania

-Drug and Alcohol Treatment Servs Inc is dedicated to assisting the residents of Waverly and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
+Drug and Alcohol Treatment Servs Inc is dedicated to assisting the residents of Waverly, PA. and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
 Because of this, Drug and Alcohol Treatment Servs Inc accommodates a wide variety of services in line with their philosophy of treatments that work - including inpatient drug addiction treatment, long term rehab programs, detoxification centers, short term drug abuse treatment, outpatient counseling and others.

 Drug and Alcohol Treatment Servs Inc also believes that it is vital that every individual client gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment modalities, including individual psychotherapy, dialectical behavior therapy, cognitive/behavior therapy, trauma therapy, relapse prevention, anger management and others.
 In addition, Drug and Alcohol Treatment Servs Inc is specialized in transgender or (LGBT) clients, domestic violence, co-occurring mental and substance abuse disorders, programs for the hearing impaired, legal advocacy, persons with post-traumatic stress disorder, as well as other special programs.
 In general, the treatment methods that this alcohol and drug rehab program uses strive to achieve true and lasting sobriety for each of its clients.